-Soil is made of living entities interspersed within clay, sand, and silt particles.
-Living roots, worms, nematodes, fungi, and millions of microbes all contribute the health of the soil.
-But when over-tilling and misuse of farmland sucks the life out of the soil, its future as a food generator becomes bleak.
+Healthy soil is a bustling ecosystem of roots, fungi, nematodes, fungi, worms, and millions of microbes.
+But when over-tilling and misuse of farmland suck the life out of the soil, food crops suffer.

-Regenerative agriculture presents a solution: growing food without chemicals by sustaining healthy soils.
-With regenerative practices, farmers can keep their healthy and even restore degraded soil, so they can keep growing good food, season after season after season.
+Regenerative agriculture is about growing food without chemicals by sustaining healthy soils.
+With regenerative practices, farmers can keep soils healthy and even restore degraded soil.
+So it can produce good food, season after season after season.

-Supporting local growers who practice sustainable, regenerative agriculture has always been part of our mission here at T&C. As a family-owned company, we care about the health of our land, the climate it depends on, and the generations ahead of us who will be here, eating locally raised foods, and continuing to bring them to our customers.
+As a family-owned company, we care about the health of our land, the climate it depends on, and the generations ahead of us who will be here, eating locally-raised foods.
 We don’t just believe in regenerative agriculture.
 We live by it—and you can too.

 Check out these pioneers in sustainable farming whose products we love: